GabrieleT0/KGHeartbeat-API/docs/source/api/examples.md

 # Examples
 ---

-All of the following examples assume that the library has been installed with the following command
+All of the following examples assume that the library has been installed with the following command.

 ```sh
 pip install kgheartbeat